outaagunga/documentation/guide_forex_trading.md

 **Action:**

+* Pinpoint the exact Entry, Stop Loss (SL), and Take Profit (TP) based on your strategy's criteria (e.g., candlestick confirmation, indicator cross).
+* Define the reason why the trade should work and the condition that proves it was wrong (SL).
 * Identify 1–2 best trade setups that match your rules.
 * Confirm entries, stop loss, and take profit zones.

 **AI Prompt Example:**

 > “Review my plan: Buy EUR/USD above 1.0830, Stop Loss 1.0800, Take Profit 1.0900.
 Risk = 1%.
 Does this plan align with a bullish continuation setup?”
+Or
+> “My strategy is: Buy EUR/USD at 1.0830, SL at 1.0800 (30 pips), TP at 1.0900 (70 pips).
+Calculate the Risk-Reward Ratio (R:R) and verify that this setup aligns with a valid chart pattern (e.g., continuation pattern).”

 ✅ *AI checks your plan logic and reminds you of potential risk issues.*